BioKIC/symbiota-docs/content/coll_manager/upload/links/_index.en.md

 **Occurrence - Externally Managed:** a link to an occurrence (specimen/observation) that is available in another Symbiota-based portal.

-A template for this upload type can be found here[LINK].
+A template for this upload type can be found [here](https://biokic.github.io/symbiota-docs/documents/OccurrenceExternalUploadTemplate.xlsx).

 The required fields for this upload type are (1) a subject identifier for the occurrence you are linking to (occurrenceID, catalog number, and/or other catalog number), (2) association type (selected from the pulldown menu in the portal), (3) relationship (selected from the pulldown menu in the portal), and (4) resourceUrl.